 Socialize for an hour or so before concert.

 Clang a spoon against a glass and get folks into their seats.
 Introduce the musician(s) (and the Donation Jars).
 Have 45- to 60-minute concert.

-6: Listen to music, clap at the end of songs, laugh at the attempts at jokes, don't request "Freebird."
+Listen to authentic, original music, clap and cheer at the end of songs.

-Note: Well-prepared artists will have a handy note card prepared for the host to read from.
-Something that includes where they're from, what their music is like, and even what to say about donations.
-Raggedy Edge used to be one of these, but we can't find our paper.
-We're working on doing better.
+will have a handy note card preprinted with a bio for the host to read.
+Something that includes where they're from, what their music is like, and what to say about donations.

-Most importantly, house concerts turn your get-together into something extra-special and FUN!
+house concerts turn your get-together into something extra-special and FUN!
 So everybody wins, the musicians, the hosts, and the guests.
-For more information or to set up a House Concert, send us an email, or use the form on our Contact Page, or call us at 937 - 270 - 4531.
+For more information or to set up a House Concert, send us an email

 from folks who have hosted us:

 "We very much enjoyed hosting Raggedy Edge for our backyard concert.
 My friends were enthralled to have two such great performers who had a real story to tell through their music!
 The setting was beautiful as it was my own backyard and my guests all had a great time.
 It really added a new element to entertaining at home!" ~ K. Coughlin, Fort Myers, Florida

 "We loved the intimacy of the performance, the banter between songs, the type of music you played, and being able to actually meet and talk with you after the set.
 Everyone was tapping feet or bobbing heads.
 Everyone has commented to me about how much they enjoyed the experience." ~ A. Adams, Venice, Florida

 In our brief time together, we've been able to help put together house concerts in